internetmara/GreenMarket/README.md

    - [ ] Saving of user's products & services data to database
    - [ ] Products and services appear on an interactive map of nodes
    - [ ] Index page of items
-   - [ ] Show page with information about a sellers's products and/or services
+   - [ ] Show page with information about a sellers' products and/or services
    - [ ] Production README

 #### Bonus Features